 Target strategies focus on hitting a certain ROAS or CPA and not on the bulk-buying of ad space.
 Because of this, how you manage these values in telling the algorithm what to do is crucial to having any success what so ever in your ad campaign

-If this is your first time using an automated bidding algorithm and you’re trying to target auctions accurately rather than forcefully, you should start by feeding the algorithm your CPA and ROAS data from about the last month or so.
+If this is your first time using an automated bidding strategy algorithm and you’re trying to target auctions accurately rather than forcefully, you should start by feeding the algorithm your CPA and ROAS data from about the last month or so.

 It takes the algorithm a couple of weeks to get up to speed so you’ll want to avoid making any changes until the program has ended its initial learning phase.